grafana/grafana/docs/sources/shared/back-up/back-up-grafana.md

 ## Back up the Grafana database

-Although Grafana automatically upgrades the database on startup, we recommend that you back up your Grafana database so that you can roll back to a previous version, if required.
+We recommend that you back up your Grafana database so that you can roll back to a previous version, if required.

 ### SQLite